shubhamkale119/Multi-Container-Application-Deployment/README.md

 * Uses PostgreSQL as its database.

 3. Database:
-* PostgreSQL database, running on port 5432.
+* MongoDB database, running on port 27017.
 * Stores application data and is accessible by the backend.

 ## Architecture Diagram: